Administration

 |---|---|

-| Strip markdown (Q&A) | Removes markdown (bold, headings, lists, code blocks, etc.) from responses sent to e-learning editors.
-Recommended because Storyline, Captivate, and other editors display raw text — learners would see **like this** instead of formatted text. |
+| Strip markdown (Q&A) | Removes markdown (bold, headings, lists, code blocks, etc.) from responses sent to authoring tools.
+Recommended because Storyline, Captivate, and other authoring tools display raw text — learners would see **like this** instead of formatted text. |

 | Strip markdown (Chat) | Removes markdown from responses displayed in the chat widget.
 Disable if you plan to render HTML in the widget. |